MarkPollmann/stars/README.md

 Small project to learn redis.
 Calculates total stars of all repos of a GitHub user via the GitHub API.
-Responses are cached with Redis for a specified amout of time
+Responses are cached with Redis for a specified amount of time (three minutes at the moment).

+Could use a nice frontend.

 # Usage